 - The means used to carry out the assault and battery may likely result in death or significant bodily injury

 A conviction for assault and battery of a high and aggravated nature can result in a prison sentence of up to 20 years.
-A local assault representative may be a necessity when facing these grave charges.
+A skilled lawyer in Georgetown may be a necessity when facing severe assault charges.

 Contact a Georgetown Assault Attorney for Advice